 Housing and support for people with a learning disability or autism

 People with a learning disability or autism may need flexible care and support to live well.
 There are a range support services and housing options available directly from the Council, and organisations chosen by the Council to provide the service.
 These are known as ‘services commissioned by Newcastle City Council.’
 This means that they have set standards that the provider organisation must meet, such as trained staff who have specific qualifications, care and support planning and quality processes which include gathering feedback from you.
+They are registered with and are inspected by the Care Quality Commission.
 The range of services available are covered further down in the information including: independent supported living, personal care at home, residential care, respite care and educational services.

 When you choose a service, it may be useful to think about: